 Overall, Clifford’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Clifford is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Clifford does not have a public transit system used by locals to get to and from work.

 The people who call Clifford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clifford residents report their race to be White.
 Important ancestries of people in Clifford include German, English, Irish, Polish, and Scottish.